By Dr. Paul Jerard, E-RYT 500, YACEP

 Conclusion

-Mastering (prana) energy cultivation is not complicated for Yoga teachers, but the general public should seek out supervision from a competent teacher.
-Without guidance and supervision, dynamic forms of pranayama can be harmful.
-Some people, with medical conditions, should not practice dynamic forms of pranayama at all.
-Therefore, it is suggested that students learn the basics first before going on to more complicated techniques.
+Therefore, it is suggested that students learn the basics before applying more complicated techniques.
 The rewards are priceless, but the basics of pranayama require guidance, supervision, patience, practice, study, and more practice.
-If one pushes forward, and skips one of these steps, there is room for error and self-harm.
+If one pushes forward and skips one of these steps, there is room for error and self-harm.

 Have you had your own experiences that prove the benefits of pranayama practice?
 Please share your story in the comments section below.